Alicia Parr Hits The Beach In A Racy Orange String Bikini

 “You’re an absolute babe,” a fourth person commented.

-The model doesn’t seem to be shy when it comes to flashing her gym-honed figure in her online snaps.
-She’s often seen showing off her killer abs, busty chest, long, lean legs, and more.
+The model doesn’t seem to be shy when it comes to flaunting her gym-honed figure in her online snaps.
+She’s often seen showing off her killer abs, busty chest, long lean legs, and more.

-As previously reported by The Inquisitr, Alicia recently dropped the jaws of her followers when she posed in a bright red bikini with a nude cover up as she soaked up some sun on a white sand beach.
+As previously reported by The Inquisitr, Alicia recently turned up the heat when she posed in a bright red bikini and a nude cover-up as she soaked up some sun on a white sand beach.
 To date, that post has racked up more than 19,000 likes and over 350 comments.